mlbench/mlbench.github.io/_posts/2018-11-20-pytorch-adaptation-tutorial.md

 <!--more-->

 We will adapt the code from the official [PyTorch distributed tutorial](https://pytorch.org/tutorials/intermediate/dist_tuto.html) to run in MLBench.
-If you're unfamiliar with that tutorial, it might be worth giving it a quick look so you know what' we're working with.
+If you're unfamiliar with that tutorial, it might be worth giving it a quick look so you know what we're working with.

 ## Adapting the Code